 The actual Homebuyers Survey will take between 2 to 4 hours to complete, with a 3 to 5 working day wait for the report to be produced.
-When it comes to your Homebuyers Survey it is good to understand how much time it will take to undertake the survey as well as how long it will take to get the results in order to build these in to your overall plan for moving.
+When it comes to your Homebuyers Report it is good to understand how much time it will take to complete the survey as well as how long it will take to get the results as it can help you plan for your overall move.

 Your estate agent will usually suggest that you make the offer on the condition that a survey does not produce any significant or costly findings.
-Once the survey is complete, there is nothing to stop you to go back to the seller and attempt to negotiate on price based on the findings.
+Once the survey is complete, there is nothing to stop you from going back to the seller and attempting to negotiate the house price based on the findings.

-In most cases a Homebuyer Survey will take between 2-4 hours for the surveyor complete.
+In most cases, a Homebuyer Survey will take between 2-4 hours to complete.
 This varies depending on the size of the property as well as the accessibility the surveyor has to various parts of the house.

-If possible it is good to ask the surveyor what access they will need ahead of time and make sure this is available for their visit.
-Not only will this ensure that the survey is completed quickly, but will also ensure that no crucial areas of potential concern are left off the report.
+If possible, it's good to ask the surveyor what access they will need ahead of time and make sure this is available for their visit.
+Not only will this ensure that the survey is completed quickly, but will also ensure that no crucial areas are neglected in the report.

-Once the survey has been completed it is likely to take around 3-5 working days for your report to be produced and delivered.
-This can vary based on the size of the building, the condition of the building as well as how busy the surveyor currently is.
+Once the survey has been completed it is likely to take around 3-5 working days for your Homebuyers Report to be produced and delivered.
+This can vary based on the size and condition of the building as well as how busy the surveyor is.

-Since the update of the report a new traffic light system for reading the report has been adopted.
-This has been done for consumers to understand exactly what the issues are, as well as the impact and severity of these issues and what needs fixing urgently.
-As the name suggests, the traffic light system works based on three colours red, amber and green.
+Since the report was updated, a new traffic light system has been adopted.
+It's written in a way that's easy to understand without difficult jargon to decipher.
+This has been done for consumers to understand exactly what the issues are, the impact they have and how severe they actually are.
+As the name suggests, the traffic light system works based on three colours: red, amber and green.

 Green refers to ‘Condition Rating 1’ and indicates that the area referenced needs no repairs and has no area of concern, these should continue to be maintained in a similar way to previously.

-Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered as urgent or serious.
-These areas are unlikely to impact the overall value of the property, but are likely to need some maintenance or repair in time.
+Amber refers to ‘Condition Rating 2’ and highlights areas with defects that need repairing or replacing but are not considered as urgent.
+These areas are unlikely to impact the overall value of the property but are likely to need some maintenance or repair in time.

-Red refers to ‘Condition Rating 3’ and highlights defects that are in need of urgent or series repair, need to be replaced or investigated urgently.
-Practically these areas are those that should be seriously considered as part of the overall purchase.
-They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential costs to fix these issues.
+Red refers to ‘Condition Rating 3’ and highlights defects that are in need of urgent or series repair, need to be replaced or investigated immediately.
+These are the areas that should be seriously considered as part of the overall purchase.
+They may be areas that make the purchase void, or they may be areas that warrant re-negotiation based on potential repair cost.